mac0ten/Screen-Bugs-Insects-Prank-Lock/PRIVACY_POLICY.md

 - Data portability
 - Object to processing

-To exercise these rights, contact us at [Your Support Email].
+To exercise these rights, contact us at developersoap@gmail.com.

 ---